dimdenGD/OWOP.js/README.md

 # OWOP.js | OJS

-The library for easy using API of OWOP + Guide.
+The Node.JS library for easy using API of OWOP + Guide.

-For many scripters it's really hard to found how to use the API of OWOP.
-This is free library with documentation.
-It has all needed for making scripts

 # Documentation